avanwouwe/citadel-browser-agent/doc/privacy-impact-assessment.md

 # **Data Privacy Impact Assessment : Citadel**

+> [!NOTE]
-This Data Privacy Impact Assessment is intended as a **template** to be used by CISO / CIO during the Citadel deployment.
-The template should be carefully analysed, verified for compliance, and adapted to the specifics of the organisation, for example with respect to data retention, or use of external SIEM / SOAR solutions.
+> This is the Data Privacy Impact Assessment performed by the developer of Citadel, as part of the development of Citadel.
+It can be used as a **template** to be used by a CISO / CIO during the Citadel deployment.
+The template should however be carefully analysed, verified for compliance, and adapted to the specifics of the organisation, for example with respect to data retention, local laws or use of external SIEM / SOAR solutions.

 ## **1.1 Overview**